Field & Stone emblemFIELD & STONE

 What’s the best way to find one?

-Surface-search after heavy rain, then wet-sift the soil at the wash pavilion to concentrate the heavy minerals.
+Surface-search after heavy rain, then wet-sift the soil at the wash pavilion to concentrate the heavy minerals where diamonds hide.

 SourcesArkansas State Parks (Crater of Diamonds State Park) · Arkansas Geological Survey · USGS.